 Knowledge – speak to people, read books, do your research.
 Gain the knowledge you need to succeed.
 Having an idea whilst on a break from work can be great as you have the mind-space for clarity, although taking that idea and turning it into a realistic and achievable goal may need some further investigation and education.

 Accountability – nothing like accountability to ensure you keep at it!
 Let others know what your “resolution” is and what you are going to do to achieve it.
-This may be your line manager, your team, or peers – whoever you choose to share it with, saying it out loud, makes it real.
+This may be your line manager, your team, or peers – whoever you choose to share it with, saying it out loud makes it real.

 Plan Time – goals that you will “fit in” to your schedule are unlikely to be achieved.
-Thinking that you will practice a skill, develop a new project or empty your inbox, when you have a spare 5 minutes, is setting yourself up to fail.
+Thinking that you will practice a skill, develop a new project or empty your inbox when you have a spare 5 minutes, is setting yourself up to fail.
 Who realistically has “spare” time?
 Schedule in the time to achieve your goal and do the needed action.

-Focus – Don’t set yourself 10 resolutions when you already have a full schedule and busy role.
+Focus – Don’t set yourself 10 resolutions when you already have a full schedule and a busy role.
 Focus on 1 change, or resolution, at a time and give that 100% focus.
 There are different views on how long it takes to form a habit however arguably after a month you will be well on your way to having formed a habit of the behaviour you seek – whether that is reading self-development books, making new contacts or being on time for your meetings.

 Reward – setting up your own recognition or reward for achievement will encourage you to continue towards your goal.
 By having staged rewards you will monitor progress (another key aspect of achieving success) and ensure you progress along your journey.

 SMART – make sure your resolution is SMART.
 At home, instead of “lose weight” a resolution will be more successful if it is “lose 6lb by 1st March”.
-If you are struggling with achieving deadlines at work, instead of “manage my emails”, a SMART resolution would be “complete my email filing each Friday, and leave no more than 10 emails in my inbox” ensuring your goals fit the brief of Specific, Measurable, Achievable, Relevant and Timed.
+If you are struggling with achieving deadlines at work, instead of “manage my emails”, a SMART resolution would be “complete my email filing each Friday and leave no more than 10 emails in my inbox”, ensuring your goals fit the brief of Specific, Measurable, Achievable, Relevant and Timed.

 If you follow these 6 tips you have a fighting chance of achieving your resolution.
 Hang in there and good luck!